jgurnett/code2pdf/README.md

 - -p file, the output file

 Other Comments
-- Line 8 converts the ps file to a pdf, you can change file name "yourFile.pdf" to whatever you like
+- Line 8 converts the ps file to a pdf, "yourFile.pdf" is the name of your output file